graphql/graphql-js/docs/Tutorial-ObjectTypes.md

 };
 ```

-For fields that don't use any arguments, you can use either properties on the object or instance methods.
-So for the example code above, both `numSides` and `rollOnce` can actually be used to implement GraphQL fields, so that code also implements the schema of:
+For fields that don't use any arguments, you can use either property on the object or instance methods.
+So for the example code above, both `numSides` and `rollOnce` can be used to implement GraphQL fields, so that code also implements the schema of:

 ```graphql
 type RandomDie {